- Awards are for full-time study.

-- Awards may be used to support Home or Overseas applicants.
-The Fee and stipend award comprises:
+- Awards may be used to support applicants with a fee status of Home or Overseas.

-- Tuition Fee Waiver of the Home fee rate
+- a full tuition fee waiver at the Home fee rate

-- Training Support Fee (TSF) of £1,000 per year, in years two to four only - to fund miscellaneous costs such as travel to conferences and fieldwork expenses
+- a Training Support fee (TSF) of £1,000 per year, for years 2-4, to fund miscellaneous costs such as travel, equipment, fieldwork expenses.

-- All students receiving awards are normally expected to commence study at the start of the academic year (that is, October).
-Awards cannot be deferred to the following academic year.
-That is, they have to be used for the years that they have been awarded.
+- All students receiving awards are normally expected to commence study at the start of the academic year (i.e. October).
+Awards cannot be deferred to the following academic year i.e. they have to be used for the years that they have been awarded.

 - If a student suspends their study for a period of time (ref.
-Regulation 16.1 (d), including specific criteria for suspension) then the funding will be suspended for this period.
-If a student withdraws, the remaining value of the studentship must be refunded to the University.
+Regulation 16.1 (d) at http://www.bath.ac.uk/regulations/Regulation16.pdf, including specific criteria for suspension) then the funding will be suspended for this period.
+A Graduate Research Scholar suspending for health reasons will be eligible to receive sick pay for a period of up to 13 weeks, and those going on parental leave will be eligible to receive paid maternity/paternity/adoption leave.

-- Continuation of the award for the duration of the programme is dependent on the student satisfactorily meeting any progression and reporting requirements, and satisfactorily meeting teaching requirements throughout the period of study, fulfilling all such requirements as may be in force within the Department (see postgraduate handbook).
+- Continuation of the award for the duration of the programme is dependent on the student satisfactorily meeting any progression and reporting requirements (as indicated in QA7), and satisfactorily meeting teaching requirements throughout the period of study, fulfilling all such requirements as may be in force within the Department.

-- Undertake compulsory teaching training prior to the commencement of teaching activity.
-For details of courses available please refer to the Director of Studies for your Department and to the Doctoral Skills Programme.
-Graduate Research Scholars are encouraged to follow the UK Professional Standards Framework (UKPSF) and apply for an AdvanceHE Fellowship (FHEA).
+- undertake compulsory teaching training prior to the commencement of teaching activity.
+For details of courses available, please refer to the Director of Studies for your department and to the Doctoral Skills Programme at https://www.bath.ac.uk/guides/how-to-start-teaching-as-a-doctoral-student/.
+GRS Students are encouraged to follow the UK Professional Standards Framework (UKPSF) and to apply for an AdvanceHE Fellowship (FHEA).

 Owner: Doctoral Admissions